stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/structure.md

 At the root of repository, it has folder with tenant name. tenant is a snonym of team.
 Each tenant will get its own folder in the root of repository.
 For eg: alpha,beta.
 There are two type of tenants
 1. **Application Tenants:**  Tenants that have one or more application
-2. **Sre T enant:** Tenant this is responsible for cluster level configuration
+2. **Sre Tenant:** Tenant this is responsible for cluster level configuration

 Each type of Tenant follows different structure.